Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - Nature of your business activity in Kansas

-Also required is a Certificate of Existence (or Certificate of Good Standing) from the state where you formed your LLC.
+Also required is a Certificate of Good Standing from the state where you formed your LLC.
 To obtain one, contact the state government.

 Have your checkbook ready, too.
 The fee for foreign qualification in Kansas is $165.
-Along with your finished form and Certificate of Existence, include a check or money order made payable to “Kansas Secretary of State.”
+Along with your finished form and Certificate of Good Standing, include a check or money order made payable to “Kansas Secretary of State.”

 Additional fees might apply as well.
 Depending on how long you’ve been doing business in Kansas at the time of the filing, you may owe annual report fees.
 See page 3 of the form for more information.